+SSHIX follows CMS guidance for QIS reporting.
 Any eligible QHP issuer participating in SSHIX for two or more consecutive years must implement, and report on, a quality improvement strategy (QIS), in accordance with ACA § 1311(g), 45 CFR 156.1130, other applicable law, and Exchange guidance.
 A QIS is required to incentivize quality by tying payments to (1) performance measures when providers meet specific quality indicators, or (2) measures related to incentivizing enrollees to make certain choices or exhibit behaviors associated with improved health.

-QHP issuers should refer to the Marketplace Quality Initiatives website for more detailed information on Quality Improvement Strategy Requirements for the 2020 calendar year, as well as the Plan Year 2020 QIS Technical Guidance and User Guide.
-An eligible issuer for the 2020 plan year is any QHP issuer that:
+QHP issuers should refer to the Marketplace Quality Initiatives website for more detailed information on Quality Improvement Strategy Requirements for the 2021 calendar year, as well as the forthcoming Plan Year 2022 QIS Technical Guidance and User Guide.

+An eligible issuer for the 2021 plan year is any QHP issuer that:

-- Offered coverage through SSHIX in 2018 and 2019 and submitted a QIS Implementation Plan for the 2021 Plan Year, - Submitted a QIS form for the 2020 Plan Year - Provides family and/or adult-only medical coverage, and - Meets the QIS minimum enrollment threshold (more than 500 enrollees within a product type as of July 1, 2019).
+- Offered coverage through SSHIX in 2018 and 2019 and submitted a QIS Implementation Plan or Progress Report for the 2020 Plan Year, - Provides family and/or adult-only medical coverage, and - Meets the QIS minimum enrollment threshold (more than 500 enrollees within a product type as of July 1, 2019).

 The QIS requirements apply to all issuers offering QHPs, including QHPs compatible with health savings accounts (HSAs).
-For plan year 2021, QIS requirements will not apply to child-only plans or qualified dental plans.
+For plan year 2022, QIS requirements will not apply to child-only plans or qualified dental plans.

-All eligible issuers must comply with the following QIS requirements for the 2021 plan year:
+All eligible issuers must comply with the following QIS requirements for the 2022 plan year:

-- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that includes at least one of the following: - Activities for improving health outcomes; - Activities to prevent hospital readmissions; - Activities to improve patient safety and reduce medical errors; - Activities for wellness and health promotion; and - Activities to reduce health and health care disparities. - Adhere to federal guidelines, including the QIS Technical Guidance and User Guide for the 2020 Coverage Year. - Report on progress implementing the QIS to SSHIX in accordance with guidelines established by SSHIX.
+- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that includes at least one of the following: - o Activities for improving health outcomes; - o Activities to prevent hospital readmissions; - o Activities to improve patient safety and reduce medical errors; - o Activities for wellness and health promotion; and - o Activities to reduce health and health care disparities. - Adhere to federal guidelines, including the forthcoming IS Technical Guidance and

+- User Guide for the 2022 Coverage Year. - Report on progress implementing the QIS to SSHIX in accordance with guidelines established by SSHIX.